Prostitutes in Strauss-Kahn sex trial withdraw damages claim

 Strauss-Kahn, Laporte said, "didn't give up" during questioning by judges, repeatedly denying knowledge that the women were prostitutes.

-If convicted, Strauss-Kahn faces 10 years in prison and a fine of up to 1.5 million euros (1.11 million pounds).
+If convicted, Strauss-Kahn faces 10 years in prison and a fine of up to 1.5 million euros ($1.70 million).

 (Reporting by Chine Labbe and Pierre Savary; Writing by Alexandria Sage; Editing by Alison Williams)